 This is why it was a shock to me and many viewers when we first saw Babylon.
 Side by side, you can see a clear shift in tone from a fairytale/dreamlike outlook from the “city of stars” to the gruesome depictions of how quickly the industry can raise artists up and tear them right back down.
 While some people were appalled at Chazelle’s tone in the film, I was impressed.
 It takes a lot of guts to criticize an industry that you work in, one that you consistently place at the center of your films, and one that you evidently love more than anything.
 It is brave, and his team executed his vision with such precision and perfection.
 No other director with such adoration and understanding for the craft could have made a film that is both so beautifully sewn together but also so profoundly dark.
 In this world, you have to be able to take in the good and the evil.
 Only some are willing to confront those demons head-on like the team in Babylon did.

-Originally Chazelle was meant to join us last semester alongside his composer and creative partner, Justin Hurwitz, but his wife Olivia Hamilton and him welcomed their second child.
+Originally Chazelle was meant to join us last semester alongside his composer and creative partner, Justin Hurwitz, but he and his wife Olivia Hamilton welcomed their second child.
 He now has two jobs to balance: being one of Hollywood’s biggest directors and being a father.
 He says the latter is harder.

 If you would like to read more about Babylon, click here to read about the advanced screening of Babylon last year at Dodge College along with a recap of the Q&A with Justin Hurwitz!